 In addition to working from home, consider meeting with staff to discuss greener ways in which they could commute to work, including public transport, car shares, cycling and walking.
 Is it possible to provide on-site washing and changing facilities at your workplace or negotiate discounts with local gyms to access their facilities?

 This, combined with adequate cycle parking could encourage your employees to bike to work.
 Why not try offering incentives to employees who try new options, such as a season ticket discount for those willing to take the train?
 When it comes to offsite meetings, could any of these be done via wide conferencing technology in order to reduce journeys?

 Replacing physical processes with digital ones has revolutionised mail, music, tax returns, shopping and many other fields, making them more responsive to consumer needs and reducing carbon intensity.
 Look at the major environmental impacts of your business processes and consider how ICT could be used to make them leaner and greener.

-8. Replace Outdated Appliances with Green Equivalents
+8. Replace Outdated Appliances with Green Equivalents (green business)

 Energy Star appliances have labels which help you assesses their energy (and cost) requirements over time.
 When you buy your next appliance, look out for the blue and white energy star service mark.
 Paying a little more upfront can often prove far more cost-effective in the long run, making economic and environmental savings.